ual-cci/MSc-Coding-1/session1.md

 _The position of the speaker is the PHASE of the wave._

+## All about time

+- Both sound and video are time based
+- Interesting fusion occurs around 20Hz
+- Getting things to happen at the right time is an important computational problem

 ## Frequency

 Waves don’t just have a phase.
 They also have _frequency_